sjcobb2022/setup-vulkan-sdk/README.md

 - 1.2.198.1
 - 1.3.204.0

+NOTE: Compiling shaderc should use gcc or clang.
+Compiling with llvm does not work.

 It is also possible to specify `latest` and the action will attempt to resolve automatically.

 NOTE: For production workflows it is recommended to create project-local copies of sdk config.json(s); see [Advanced](#Advanced-integration) example below.